- Where Does IoT Fit in Healthcare?

 FAQs

-Q. How is IoT used in healthcare?
+Q. How is IoT being used in healthcare?

 Q. How will the Internet of Things (IoT) affect healthcare?